glingy/feather/notes.md

  - Stuff works!
 Cleaning up code now
  - Switching USB to namespace instead of a class for simplicity and removing unnecessary includes.
  - I need to write a user serial interface test because I have a setup here for it, but it's not intuitive to use.

+##### 1/3/21
+ - Working on reformatting SD code into separate FS code for normal use.